influxdata/docs-v2/content/resources/videos/iot-monitoring-with-influxdb.md

 ---
 title: IoT Monitoring with InfluxDB
 description: >
-  For more information on InfluxDB and monitoring, see [Monitor data and send alerts](https://docs.influxdata.com/influxdb/cloud/monitor-alert/).\

-  To learn more about extracting information from IoT sensor data using InfluxDB, see [IoT sensor common queries](https://docs.influxdata.com/influxdb/cloud/query-data/common-queries/iot-common-queries/).
+  Learn how InfluxDB manages IoT sensor data in real-time, and how to quickly set up monitoring and alerts based on thresholds.
 menu:
   resources:
     parent: Videos